Welcome to Nuritinga

 Nuritinga is a Palawa word, meaning "our business" or "among ourselves".

-Nuritinga is keen to receive submissions from students (regardless of university) in the form of undergraduate or postgraduate essays, articles or seminar presentations.
-These submissions can be presented by staff members on behalf of a student (with the student's permission), or directly by students themselves.
-Because it is a forum exclusively for nursing students, it will help you participate in the research process and learn how to undertake publication of research.
+Nuritinga is received submissions from students (regardless of university) in the form of undergraduate or postgraduate essays, articles or seminar presentations.
+These submissions were presented by staff members on behalf of a student (with the student's permission), or directly by students themselves.
+Because it was a forum exclusively for nursing students, it help students to participate in the research process and learn how to undertake publication of research.

 Nuritinga explores and exploits the possibilities of new communication technologies, but aims to do so in ways which complement the activities of established paper-based nursing journals.
 It is published as one or more issues per year, but because of the flexible nature of the format, articles can be added and can appear when the next issue is published.

-All work appearing in Nuritinga is reviewed "blind" by two nursing academics who have a speciality or proficiency in the area of the submitted paper.
+All work appearing in Nuritinga was reviewed "blind" by two nursing academics who have a speciality or proficiency in the area of the submitted paper.